 - Save changes and hit Reboot device.

-So far, you were able to get away without actually using any of the commands.
+So far, you could get away without actually using any of the commands.

-Now, let’s jump to the geeky part where you will be using the ADB commands to install Android custom fonts.
+Now, let’s jump to the geeky part where you will use the ADB commands to install fonts in android.

 Before using the ADB commands, ensure that you have the following: